GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_ADK_Primer_Data_Analyst_Agent.md

 ### 1.3.
 Create a user managed service account (UMSA) for the Data Analyst Agent

 #### 1.3.1.
 Create the UMSA
 We will first try to create a custom service account which we will refer to as Data Analyst Agent UMSA from this point on and try to provision the Agent on Agent Engine with this service account.
-Run the below in the terminal.
+Our goal is to ensure the agent has exactly the permissions provided to this UMSA and not any more.<br><br>Run the below in the terminal.

 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 PROJECT_NBR=`gcloud projects describe $PROJECT_ID | grep projectNumber | cut -d':' -f2 |  tr -d "'" | xargs`
+LOCATION="us-central1"

 DATA_ANALYST_UMSA="data-analyst-agent-sa"
 DATA_ANALYST_UMSA_FQN="$DATA_ANALYST_UMSA@$PROJECT_ID.iam.gserviceaccount.com"